abelcarreras/DynaPhoPy/README.md

 These properties include the phonon frequency shifts and linewidths, as well as the renormalized force constanst and thermal properties by using quasiparticle theory.
-This code includes interfaces for MD outputs from VASP and LAMMPS .PHONOPY code is used to obtain harmonic phonon modes.
+This code includes interfaces for MD outputs from VASP and LAMMPS.
+PHONOPY code is used to obtain harmonic phonon modes.

 Installation instructions